GentlemanBytes/hello-world-web-performance/README.md

-# Language Performance
+# Languages, web frameworks, comparison - fun!

-Have you ever asked yourself which the fastest language in Web is?
+Have you ever asked yourself which the fastest language in web is?
 Well, we did!
 That's why we want to test this.

-## The rules:
+## The rules
 - Use a language of your choice.
 You only need to have it at the latest language version.
 - Use a web framework of your choice.
 For example:
   - Symfony for PHP